-The Board is charged with the organisation of Nordea and the management of the Company’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal framework.
-Furthermore, the Board shall ensure that the Company’s organisation in respect of accounting, management of funds, and the Company’s financial position in general includes satisfactory controls.
+The Board shall see to the administration of Nordea and the appropriate organization of Nordea’s operations and the overall organization of the Nordea Group’s affairs in accordance with the external and internal framework.
+Furthermore, the Board shall ensure that the Company’s organization in respect of accounting, management of funds, and Nordea’s financial position in general includes satisfactory controls.
 The Board is ultimately responsible for ensuring that an adequate and effective system of internal control is established and maintained.

-In 2016, the Board held 19 meetings.
-13 meetings were held in Stockholm and one in London while five meetings were held per capsulam.
-The Board regularly follows up on the strategy, business development as well as the financial position and development and on the financial market and macroeconomic trends.
+In 2017, the board of directors of Nordea Bank AB (publ) held 16 meetings.
+11 meetings were held in Stockholm and one in Copenhagen while four meetings were held per capsulam, i.e. the board of directors made written decisions without convening.
+Some of the meetings were held with the possibility to attend by phone.
+The Board regularly follows up on the strategy, business development as well as the financial position and development and on the financial market.
 Furthermore, the Board is regularly updating the policies and internal rules for the governance and control on which it has decided.
 The Board is also reviewing the risk appetite and regularly follows up on the development of risks, capital and liquidity.
-The Internal Capital Adequacy Assessment Process (ICAAP), organisational changes and transactions of significance are other matters dealt with by the Board.
-In 2016, the work of the Board Committees is also reported to the Board in 2016.
-The Board also dealt with for example the change of the legal structure, the Group Simplification programme, digitalisation, HR and remuneration issues as well as reports on and issues related to internal control and compliance, AML and the internal investigation related to Nordea Bank S.A. in Luxembourg.
+The Internal Capital Adequacy Assessment Process (ICAAP), organizational changes and transactions of significance are other matters dealt with by the Board.
+The work of the Board Committees has been reported to the Board.
+In 2017, the board of directors of Nordea Bank AB (publ) also dealt with for example the re-domiciliation, the Group Simplification programme, digitalization, HR issues as well as reports on and issues related to internal control and compliance, anti-money laundering and other remediation and implementation programmes.

 Evaluation of the Board

-The Board of Directors annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continously improving the work.
-The evaluation is based on a methodology that includes questionnaires to evaluate the Board as a whole, the Chairman and individual Board members.
-The results of the self-evaluation process is discussed by the Board and presented to the Nomination Committee by the Chairman.
+The Board annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for continuously improving the working methods and efficiency.
+The evaluation is based on a methodology that includes questionnaires to evaluate the Board as a whole, the Chairman and the individual Board members.
+The results of the self-evaluation process are discussed by the Board and presented to the Shareholders’ Nomination Board by the Chairman.

-According to European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board of Directors individually and of the Board of Directors as a whole.
-This assessment is done when new board members are to be notified to the Swedish Financial Supervisory Authority and whenever approprriate.
+According to European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board individually and of the Board as a whole.
+This assessment is done when new Board members are to be notified to the European Central Bank and the Finnish Financial Supervisory Authority and whenever appropriate.

-In accordance with the external framework and in order to increase the effectiveness of the board work, the Board of Directors has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
-The duties of the Board Committees, as well as working procedures, are defined in the Charter.
-Each Committee regularly reports on its work to the Board.
+In accordance with the external framework and to increase the effectiveness of the Board work, the Board of Directors has established separate working committees to assist the Board in preparing matters belonging to the competence of the Board.
+Further information regarding the Board Committees is given here.